List of festivals in Nepal: Gatha Mu Ga: or Ghanta Karn

 This festival refers to the celebration of the expulsion of a Rakshasa or demon from the country, held on the 14th of Sawan.
 The Newars make a straw figure which they beat and drag around the streets.
 The figures are burned at sunset.
+On the same day people also wear iron metal as a belief to keep themselves away from demons.

 Pancha Dan

 The festival is celebrated twice a year, on the 8th of Sawan and the 13th of Bhadon.
 The Banras, priests of the Newar Buddhists visit each house and receive a small offering of grain or rice to commemorate their ancestors who were not permitted to trade.
 The Newars decorate their shops and houses with pictures and flowers and the women sit with large baskets of rice and grain to dispense to the Banras. it is celebrated at late night.